Second Amendment sanctuary: New Hampshire

 On June 24, 2022, Governor Chris Sununu signed HB 1178, an act "prohibiting the state from enforcing any federal statute, regulation, or Presidential Executive Order that restricts or regulates the right of the people to keep and bear arms."

 North Dakota

 On April 22, 2021, Governor Doug Burgum signed HB 1383, which limits enforcing or assisting in the enforcement of federal firearms laws enacted after January 1, 2021, that are more restrictive than state law.
 On April 26, 2021, Burgum also signed a proclamation which designated North Dakota as a "Second Amendment Sanctuary State."

 Oklahoma

 On April 26, 2021, Governor Kevin Stitt signed the Second Amendment Sanctuary State Act (SB 631) which prevents the confiscation or surrender of firearms, gun accessories, or ammunition from law-abiding Oklahomans, protecting the right to keep and bear arms guaranteed by the United States Constitution.
-In May 2020, Oklahoma became the first and thus far only state to enact an anti-red flag law.
+In May 2020, Oklahoma became the first of four states to have enacted an anti-red flag law.
 The law specifically "prohibits the state or any city, county or political subdivision from enacting red flag laws."